 However, they’re able to divide and renew themselves to either stay stem cells or become other types of cells.
 They help repair certain tissues in the body by dividing and replacing damaged tissues.

-A stem cell hair transplant was successfully performed by Italian researchers in 2017.
+A stem cell hair transplant was successfully performed by

-The procedure begins with a punch biopsy to extract stem cells from the patient.
+The procedure begins with a punch biopsy to extract stem cells from the person.
 The punch biopsy is performed using an instrument with a circular blade that’s rotated into the skin to remove a cylindrical sample of tissue.

 The stem cells are then separated from the tissue in a special machine called a centrifuge.
 It leaves a cell suspension that’s then injected back into the scalp in the areas of hair loss.